Faiax/Faiax/README.md

 Pronouns: He/Him

-Fun fact: I am Interested in Digital Art
+Fun fact: I like Digital Art
 <!--
 **Faiax/Faiax** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.